Riduidel/consul-helm/README.md

 `kubectl` and `helm` locally.
 This can be used to quickly spin up a test cluster for acceptance tests.
 Unit tests _do not_ require a running Kubernetes cluster.

+## Running in OpenShift

+OpenShift requires no container to run as root.
+As a consequence, all containers have a `runAsUser` security configuration applied.